anujs2099/rhce-sample-exams_1st-edition/lab3.md

    - uses two variables:
      - name of the facts directory as a variable
      - myfacts.fact filename as a variable
-   - copy the custom fact file myfacts.fact to the hosts at facts directory on the hosts
+   - copy the custom fact file myfacts.fact to the hosts at facts directory
+   - install the package & start the service by referring to the custom fact
    - display only the custom facts
-   - install the package & start the service by referring to the custom fact
 -  Make sure all changes persist across reboots

 **Task 3**